Yeah, kinda. It’ll replace the bad servers.

 The contactless dining solutions that we have been presented with since the onset of COVID-19 have been forced and shortsightedly panicked in their release and implementation.
 Table Needs is different.
 We were in development before the COVID-19 shutdown was a thing, and we have real goals that aren’t short term.

 For the restaurant, we help increase average ticket prices and customer engagement while forcing down table turn times, but how we make an impact on the role of the server is where we really shine.
 If your restaurant adopts the Table Needs way, the job of a server should become more streamlined, more lucrative, and increasingly specialized.

 Like any industry in flux, things change.
 One of those such changes will be that restaurants will require less wait staff to operate at their current loads.
-But, the wait staff that remain, the best ones, will be happier, more fulfilled in their work, and better paid.
-This fact alone makes this progression for our industry completely different from self-checkout, and instead of a self-checkout style revolution it should be called a customer empowerment revolution.
+But, the wait staff that remains, the best ones, will be happier, more fulfilled in their work, and better paid.
+This fact alone makes this progression for our industry completely different from self-checkout, and instead of a self-checkout style revolution, it should be called a customer empowerment revolution.

 After all, any customer just wants to know that their requests are heard and acknowledged so that they can get back to the reason they are really there: to have an experience with their loved ones or their business guests.
-Short of reading our customers minds or giving them the ability to beam their thoughts directly to our POS systems, it can’t get much better.
+Short of reading our customers’ minds or giving them the ability to beam their thoughts directly to our POS systems, it can’t get much better.

 So, in short… Yes, Table Needs will kill server jobs, but only servers that don’t care about truly serving their guests to the best of their ability.
 And, in the service industry, that is of utmost importance.
-Therefore, Table Needs will make the service professionals and those we serve more happy, and that is a win-win situation.
+Therefore, Table Needs will make the service professionals and those we serve happier, and that is a win-win situation.